Watch Global Citizen Festival 2013 Live Featuring Stevie Wonder, Kings of Leon, Alicia Keys, John Mayer and Elvis Costello [STREAM]

 Tickets for the festival are "earned" rather than purchased.
 People who wished to attend the festival had the opportunity to sign petitions, take quizzes, volunteer and educate themselves to earn points that they could cash in for entry into the lottery.
 Five drawings took place from July 29 to Sept.
 16 with 54,000 free tickets given out.
 VIP tickets were also available for purchase.

-The festival is not releasing a lineup, as it would like attendees to be there for the whole festival.
+The festival is not releasing a schedule, as it would like attendees to be there for the whole festival.
 The gates open at 2 p.m., the smaller shows start at 4 p.m. with headliners beginning at 4:30 p.m.

 Past artists who have performed at the festival include Neil Young with Crazy Horse, Foo Fights, The Black Keys, Band of Horses, K'Naan and more.